the-neuro-catalyst/siae-standard/papers/Attention_is_all_you_Bait.md

-# 📘 Attention Is All You Bait
+# 📘 Transformers - Attention Is All You Bait by Google
 **A Deconstruction of the Attention Mechanism as Cognitive Bait**

 ---